tailhook/vagga/examples/rails_alpine/README.rst

 This will tell rails to use the same file that was configured in ``database.yml``.

 Now if we run our project, everything should be the same.

-.. note:: You may need to remove "tmp/pids/server.pid", otherwise, rails will complain that the server is already running.

 Adding some code
 ================